mwrouse/RangeSliderBindings/README.md

 Custom bindings to better handle range sliders using Knockout.js

 ## Syntax
-This library contains two Knockout.js custom bindings, sliderValue and sliderMax.
+This library contains four Knockout.js custom bindings, sliderValue, sliderMax, sliderMin, and sliderStep.

+All allow sliders to easily interface with custom bindings, and will update if that custom binding is changed programatically.

 ### sliderValue
 The sliderValue custom binding allows you to easily control a Knockout.js observable using a range slider.